-In a factorial design, eligible patients may be randomised to the arms below.
+In a factorial design, eligible patients (with or without influenza infection) may be randomised to the arms below.
 The dose listed is for adults; children <18 years old are excluded from this comparison.

 - No additional treatment - Empagliflozin 10 mg once daily for 28 days.
 [Introduced in protocol version 16.1; enrolment ongoing]